Construction Site Supervisor

 Course Information for Employers

-Typical job roles associated with this apprenticeship can include Assistant Site Manager, Assistant Supervisor or Construction Site Supervisor.
+Typical job roles associated with this apprenticeship can include assistant construction site supervisor, assistant site manager or assistant project manager in the construction and the built environment.
 In the case of SME construction companies, the roles are likely to include Site Manager or Site Supervisor.
-Such roles are associated with the supervision of specialist contractors and workers on construction projects and are based on construction sites, with occasional time in offices.
-The apprentice will complete the HNC in Construction and the Built Environment as part of this Higher Apprenticeship standard.
+The apprentice will complete an HNC in Construction Management (Construction Site Supervisor Pathway) as part of this higher apprenticeship standard.

-- A Level 3 qualification with an overall grade equivalent of Merit.
-This could be a BTEC Level 3 qualification in Construction and the Built Environment, three A-levels in relevant subjects or a Level 3 qualification in Engineering.
-An international equivalent of these is also accepted.
+• Level 3 qualification with an overall grade equivalent of “Merit”.
+This could be a Level 3 qualification in Construction or construction-related field, three A-Levels in relevant subjects or Level 3 in Engineering.
+An international equivalent of the above is also accepted.

-- Relevant work/industrial experience of five years (full-time).
-If this work experience is not supported by education qualifications such as GCSEs, then a minimum proficiency in Maths and English at Level 2 needs to be evidenced.
+• Relevant work/industrial experience of five years (Full-time).
+If this work experience is not supported by education qualifications such as GCSEs then a minimum proficiency in Maths and English at Level 2 need to be evidenced.

-Offers of a place on the course are dependent on the candidate’s achieved qualifications and successful interview.
+Offers of a place on the course are dependent on achieved qualifications and successful interview.

-Please note that, in line with the Consumer Act and as articulated in our Student Protection Plan, we reserve the right to close a course if there are insufficient students to make the course viable.
+Please note ‘In line with the Consumer Act and as articulated in our Student Protection Plan, we reserve the right to close a course, if there are insufficient students to make the course viable’.

-The apprentice will need to build a portfolio of work-based learning evidence with the help of their assessor in readiness for the End Point Assessment (EPA) at the end of the apprenticeship.
-For the assessment of the HNC qualification, please visit the course page for the HNC in Construction and the Built Environment on DCG’s website.
+The higher apprentice will need to build a portfolio of work-based learning evidence with the help of their assessor in readiness for the end point assessment (EPA) at the end of the apprenticeship.
+For the assessment of the HNC qualification, please visit its course page on DCG’s website.

 Yes, one day a week

-They will also need access to a computer or laptop with Internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run AutoCAD Architecture which can be downloaded for free.
+They will also need access to a computer or laptop with internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run Revit or AutoCAD Architecture which can be downloaded for free from Autodesk for students.

 The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.

-They could progress to a HND at Level 5 or to a BSc/BEng degree or Degree Apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base they will have gained from this course.
+They could progress to an HND Level 5 or to a BSc/BEng degree or degree apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base they will have gained from this course.

-Typical job roles associated with this apprenticeship can include Assistant Site Manager, Assistant Supervisor or Construction Site Supervisor.
+Typical job roles associated with this apprenticeship can include Assistant Site Manager, Assistant Site Supervisor or Assistant Project Manager.
 In the case of SME construction companies, the roles are likely to include Site Manager or Site Supervisor.

-You may already have someone in your organisation – or someone who has come to you directly asking for an apprenticeship.
-However, if you don’t, we have a free recruitment service to help you hire the best candidate for your organisation from our talent pool and can provide external advertising through social media and the National Apprenticeship Service’s website.
+You may already have someone in your organisation or someone has come to you direct asking for an apprenticeship, but if you don’t we have a free recruitment service to help you hire the best candidate for your organisation from our talent pool and external advertising through social media and the national apprenticeship services website.

 If you are an employer and you would like to know more, please email businessenquiries@derby-college.ac.uk or call 01332 387421